arenaxr/arena-schemas/docs/particle-system.md

 ===============

 Particle system component for A-Frame.

+More properties at <a href='https://github.com/c-frame/aframe-particle-system-component'>https://github.com/c-frame/aframe-particle-system-component</a>

 Particle System Attributes
 ---------------------------